 Adding Google Analytics to your site enables you to get deep insights into your customers and users through the Google analytics dashboard.

 To install Google Analytics, you must first set up Google Analytics on Google's platform.
 Once you've done that, get your tracking ID and enter it into the Google Analytics tab.
+For more information, see Google Analytics Integration.

 The URL Redirect feature lets you redirect specific URLs on your site to specific pages.
 For more information, see URL Redirects.